-As a kid I secretly collected "shoe poison".
+• As a kid I secretly collected "shoe poison".
 I kept records of each pair of shoes that helped contribute to my coveted collection of gel silica.
 Diagrams, dates of purchase, sizes, colors, and materials were all meticulously catalogued in my Holly Hobby notebook.
-Only my Best Friends were invited into my top-secret laboratory/closet to view it and hear of my somewhat sinister plans to poison bad guys.
+Only my Best Friends were invited to my top-secret laboratory/closet to view it and hear of my somewhat sinister plans to poison bad guys.

 biography